Last updated: December 2025

 - Bookings are made by completing and returning the YoungFamilyLife Ltd booking form by email to courses@youngfamilylife.com

-- Upon receipt of your completed booking form, we will send bank transfer payment details within 3 working days
+- Upon receipt of your completed booking form, we will send payment details within 3 working days

 - Your booking is provisional until full payment is received

-- Please make payment within 7 days of receiving payment details and before the course begins to secure your placement and to help us manage course numbers and logistics effectively
+- Payment should be made within 7 days of receiving payment details and before the course begins to secure your placement and to help us manage course numbers and logistics effectively

 - Places are allocated on a first-come, first-served basis upon receipt of payment

-- Full payment required at time of booking - no instalment options available
+- Full payment required at time of booking unless alternative arrangements have been agreed

 Course Capacity

-- Minimum 8 participants required for course to proceed
+- Minimum participant numbers required for the course to proceed

 - If minimum numbers are not met, full refunds will be provided and alternative dates offered where possible